-Baby names from literature can really strike a chord if you’re a book lover or find yourself drawn to whimsical, old fashioned names like Ophelia, Scarlett, or Darcy.
-Baby names drawn from the works of authors like Shakespeare, Jane Austen, and F. Scott Fitzgerald are both timeless and unique and depending on the personal style or passions of the parents, can hold a deeper meaning that will always make you smile.
+Baby names from literature, pulled from the works of authors like Shakespeare, Jane Austen, and F. Scott Fitzgerald, are both timeless and unique and depending on the personal style or passions of the parents, can hold a deeper meaning that will always give you that fuzzy feeling.

 Even more common baby names like Emma have a literary reference that you might not have thought about when meeting Minis in your toddler’s preschool class.
 In fact, Emma has found itself on the Top 10 Baby Names list in countries including the United States, France, Germany, Italy, and Ireland, among many others— all tracing back to the main character in the classic Jane Austen novel.